 all year, restaurant closed for lunch Mon–Wed.

-2 lounges, champagne bar, restaurant, private dining room, in-room TV (Sky, BT, Freeview), cookery school, civil wedding licence, 27-acre grounds (orchard, Japanese tea garden), public rooms wheelchair accessible, adapted toilet.
+2 lounges, champagne bar, restaurant (veg/vegan menus), private dining room, in-room TV, cookery school, gardening school, civil wedding licence, 27-acre grounds, EV charging, public rooms wheelchair accessible, adapted toilet.

 in some public areas.

-allowed in some bedrooms and public rooms, kennels provided.
+allowed in 3 bedrooms (£50 per night) and public rooms.